godotengine/godot-docs/getting_started/step_by_step/scripting_continued.rst

         // do something...
     }

-The delta parameter describes the time elapsed in seconds, as a floating point, since the previous call to ``_process()``.
+The delta parameter contains the time elapsed in seconds, as a floating point, since the previous call to ``_process()``.

 This parameter can be used to make sure things always take the same